JulioPDX/learning_labs/labs/ospf_tshoot/arista/README.md

 R7#
 ```

 It looks like R7 has two equal paths towards R6 and R4.
-All things being equal, it should use the shorter path towards R5.Hmm, we can check the interface costs on R7.
+All things being equal, it should use the shorter path towards R5.
+Hmm, we can check the interface costs on R7.

 ```bash
 R7#show ip ospf interface brief